wafanakha/mykisah/README.md

 -   laravel > 12
 -   php > 8.4

-- to run on your machine:
+to run on your machine:

+1. add mysql connection on .env
-enter command "php artisan migrate" and "php artisan serve"
+2. enter command "php artisan migrate"
+3. and "php artisan serve"